-The frontend user interface of the finance calculator, that would be visible to potential students, needed to be streamlined and intuitive for maximum ease-of-use.
-In addition an administrative backend solution was required that would enable non-technical members of the university team to easily manage the figures and other elements of the application.As the university wanted to reach as wide an audience as possible a strict deadline was put in place to ensure the tool was available when students were looking to apply for courses.
-Speed of delivery was therefore a priority concern, while maintaining the highest levels of quality and performance in the final deliverables.
+The front-end user interface of the finance calculator, that would be visible to potential students, needed to be streamlined and intuitive for maximum ease-of-use.
+In addition an administrative back-end solution was required that would enable non-technical members of the university team to easily manage the figures and other elements of the application.As the university wanted to reach as wide an audience as possible a strict deadline was put in place to ensure the tool would be available when students were looking to apply for courses.
+Ensuring a speedy delivery - while maintaining the highest levels of quality and performance - was therefore a priority concern.

 Box UK used an Agile framework to manage the project; the sprint-based nature of Agile means that working software is delivered regularly, so that a market-ready product has the potential to be launched at any time.
 Agile also enables distinct activities including development, design, Quality Assurance (QA) testing and User Acceptance Testing (UAT) to be conducted in parallel for shorter feedback loops and increased speed of delivery, while making sure the project remains focused on overarching goals articulated at the start of the process.